1800

 Mustafa

-joined the Ottoman delegation to Egypt (1830).
-When Egyptian troops defeated the Ottomans
+joined the Ottoman delegation to Egypt Anatolia ),

 Mustafa Resid negotiated the peace treaty of Kutahya (1833).
 Between 1834 and 1837 he served as ambassador